zgitter/legalbot/README.md

 ## Components ---> Chat App + RAG + VDB + LLM

+### Chat app

-### Chat app: This is the frontend of our chatbot.
+This is the frontend of our chatbot.
 The user uses it to ask questions and to getback response/answer

-### RAG (Retrieval augmented generation): is the core of our chatbot.
+### RAG (Retrieval augmented generation)

+is the core of our chatbot.
 RAG fetches (retrieves) context from VDB based on the user question.
 Then transfers this the LLM to getback answer to the user

-### VDB (Vector database): This is where our data is located.
+### VDB (Vector database)

+This is where our data is located.
 For our case it is the ETHIOPIAN CONSTITUTION.
 For now we use a VDB called Pinecone

-### LLM (Large Language Model): This is what gives the final answer to the user.
+### LLM (Large Language Model)

+This is what gives the final answer to the user.
 For that we use an AI model called Gemini (this is from google)

 ![components and operation diagram](operation_diagram.png)